Visit the Stadium

 Discount groups 4,5 € (students, pensioners, persons in military service or civilian service, unemployed)

-Tower and Sports Museum 20€.
+Tower and TAHTO Sports Museum 20€.

 Lippupiste will only charge eventual booking or payment fees for ticket delivery.
 The order fee will be added to the price based on the type of delivery chosen.